Boydston Marketing

 The cadence has to stay stable long enough for the numbers to tell the truth.

-I would rather lose the deal on the first call than sell you a machine that cannot pay for itself.
+Better to lose the deal on the first call than sell you a system that can't pay for itself.